plotly/plotly.github.io/_posts/fundamentals/2016-06-23-how-to-enter-data.md

 state: active
 tags: fundamentals
 order: 2
-meta_description: A tutorial on how to enter data in Plotly 2.0.
+meta_description: A tutorial on how to enter data in Chart Studio.
 popularity: featured
 carouselimageurl: /static/images/enter-data-in-the-grid/thum-enter-data-in-the-grid.png
-actioncall: How to Enter Data in Plotly 2.0
+actioncall: How to Enter Data in Chart Studio

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/plot-data-from-csv/) or [R](https://plot.ly/r/getting-started/).